CogTree: Cognition Tree Loss for Unbiased Scene Graph Generation: Methodology

+where $C(i)$ means the children of node $i$. \textit{class(i}) denotes the corresponding class of node $i$. \\ \textbf{Class-Balanced Weight (CBW).} It denotes the balance weight of each node in CogTree.
+Since the success of re-weighting strategy for debiasing, we adopt a well performed weighting factor \cite{Cui2019Class} to compute CBW of each leaf and uniformly define CBW of each node as below:

+where $\beta$ is a hyper-parameter in the range of $[0,1)$ and $n_i$ is the sample number of the corresponding class of leaf $i$.

+\\ \textbf{CogTree Loss.} It contains two parts for complementary benefits: CogTree-based class-balanced (TCB) loss for debiasing by coarse-to-fine relationship classification and class-balanced (CB) loss for debiasing by re-weighting on softmax cross-entropy loss.
+The two loss terms are defined below.

-For this sample, if the ground-truth path in CogTree has $K+1$ nodes, except the leaf node, we would have $K$ different terms in our TCB loss.
-For the root and each internal node in the ground-truth path, we compute the class-balanced softmax cross-entropy across the children and average over all the terms to obtain the TCB loss as:
+Given a sample with the ground-truth path $L_{path}$, as illustrated in Figure \ref{fig:treeloss}, we compute the class-balanced softmax cross-entropy loss on each layer of CogTree, and average the results to obtain the TCB loss as below:

-TCB loss enables the network to surpass the noises from inter-concept relationships to learn concept-independent representations first, and then surpass the noises from intra-concept relationships to refine relationship-independent representations, resulting in more accurate and discriminative representations.
-The CogTree loss is defined as a weighted sum of $\mathcal{L}_{CB}$ and $\mathcal{L}_{TCB}$ to leverage both of their advantages:
+where $B(i)$ means the brothers of node $i$.
+TCB loss forces the network to surpass the noises from inter-concept relationships and learn concept-specific embeddings first, and then surpass the noises within one concept to refine relationship-specific embeddings, resulting in more fine-grained predictions.

+Given a sample with the ground-truth class $k$, CB loss computes the class-balanced softmax cross-entropy based on the biased predicted probabilities $P_{pred}$:

+where $w_k$ is the weighting factor \cite{Cui2019Class} for class $k$.
+Empirically, we found it the best to combine TCB with CB.
+In conclusion, our CogTree loss is:

-where $\lambda$ is a hyper-parameter.
-The SGG model is trained from scratch by the CogTree loss without any extra supervision.
-In the test stage, the models predict via original decoders without any modification.
+where $\lambda=1$ is the balancing weight.
+The SGG model is trained from scratch by the CogTree loss and predicting results via flat multi-class classifier without modification.